|Full name||Republic of Singapore|

 Singapore banks can be classified into 111 commercial banks, 49 merchant banks and 45 banks with representative offices in Singapore.
 Commercial banks in Singapore take up universal banking.
 Some of the Local banks are Bank of Singapore, DBS Bank Ltd, Far Eastern Bank Ltd, United Overseas Bank Ltd. Presently there are 106 Foreign Commercial Banks in Singapore of which 24 are Full Banks, 35 are Wholesale banks, and 47 offshore banks.
 Some more branch offices of renowned banks are located in Singapore like American Express Bank, Bangkok Bank Public Company Ltd, Bank of America, Bank of China, Bank of India, Indian Oversees bank, UCO Bank, Southern Bank and JP Morgan Chase Bank.

 The republic of Singapore follows a parliamentary system of government.
 Singapore Government has an honorary Head of State and this post is occupied by the President.

 The cabinet, formed by ministers, is the decision-making body headed by the Prime Minister.

 The Constitution of Singapore the President honors the President as the Head of State.
 The President holds office for a period of six years.
 Till the year 1991 the President of Singapore was appointed by the Parliament.
 But 1991 marked the year when the President became an elected representative of the people of Singapore.
-The present President of Singapore Mr. S.R.
-Nathan was re-elected to this post in 2005 and still holds office.
+The present President of Singapore Ms. Halimah Yacob who was elected to this post in 2017, and is countries first woman president.